docknetwork/api-docs/source/index.html.md

 > Scroll down for code samples, example requests and responses.
 Select a language for code samples from the tabs above or the mobile navigation menu.

-Use Dock's complete solution for creating and managing verifiable credentials on the blockchain.
+Dock provides a complete solution for creating and managing verifiable credentials on the blockchain.
+This includes a free trial and simple, monthly pricing.
+Get started here: <a href="https://console.api.dock.io/">https://console.api.dock.io/</a>
-We handle the pricing of blockchain operations for you, you simply get billed monthly through fiat.
-You can use our available endpoint at: https://api.dock.io

 # Authentication

 * API Key (accessToken)
     - Parameter Name: **DOCK-API-TOKEN**, in: header.

 <h1 id="dock-api-dids">dids</h1>